 What Are Website Heatmaps?

-A website heatmap is a data visualization tool that uses color-coding to represent visitor activity on a specific webpage.
-Typically, "hot" colors like red or orange indicate areas of high engagement, while "cold" colors like blue or green show areas with less activity.
-By analyzing a heatmap, you can instantly see which parts of your site attract the most attention and which parts are completely ignored.
+A website heatmap is a data visualization tool.
+It uses color-coding to represent visitor activity on a specific webpage.
+Typically, "hot" colors like red or orange indicate areas of high engagement.
+Meanwhile, "cold" colors like blue or green show areas with less activity.
+By analyzing a heatmap, you can instantly see which parts of your site attract attention.
+Furthermore, you can also see which parts are completely ignored.

 This visual approach makes it much easier to digest complex analytics data.
-Instead of digging through spreadsheets or complex funnels, a heatmap provides an immediate, intuitive understanding of your users' experience.
-Whether you're optimizing an ecommerce site or a B2B landing page, this data is invaluable.
+Instead of digging through spreadsheets, a heatmap provides an immediate understanding of user experience.
+Whether optimizing an ecommerce site or a landing page, understanding website heatmaps provides invaluable data.

 Types of Website Heatmaps